eModbus/eModbus/README.md

     Serial.printf("Error creating request: %02X - %s\n", (int)e, (const char *)e);
   }
 ```

-If anything was wrong with your parameters the request will not be created.
+This method enqueues your request and returns immediately.
+If anything was wrong with your parameters or the queue was full, the request will not be created.
 You will be given an error return value to find out what went wrong.
 In case everything was okay, the request is created and put into the background queue to be processed.
-As soon as that has happened, your ``onData`` or ``onError`` callbacks will be called with the response.
+Upon response, your ``onData`` or ``onError`` callbacks will be called.

 ### API description
-Following we will first describe the API elements independent from the protocol adaptor used and after that the specifics of both RTU and TCP interfaces.
+Core concepts are the same for all interfaces.
+We will first describe the API elements independent from the interface used and further down the specifics of the RTU and TCP interfaces.

 #### Common concepts
 Internally the Modbus message contents for requests and responses are held separately from the elements the protocols will require.
 Hence several API elements are common to both protocols.

 ##### ``void onDataHandler(MBOnData handler)``
 This is the interface to register a callback function to be called when a response was received.
 The only parameter is a pointer to a function with this signature:

 ```
 void func(uint8_t serverID, uint8_t functionCode, const uint8_t *data, uint16_t data_length, uint32_t token);
 ```
-Being called, it will get the parameters

 - ``serverID``: the Modbus server number (range 1..247)
 - ``functionCode``: the function from the request that led to this response
 - ``*data`` and ``data_length``: data points to a buffer containing the response message bytes, ``data_length`` gives the number of bytes in the message.
-- ``token``: this is a general concept throughout the library, so a detour is necessary.
+- ``token``: this is a general concept throughout the library, see below.

 #### The ``token`` concept
 Each request must be given a user-defined ``token`` value.
-This is taken with the request and delivered again with the response the request has caused.
-No processing whatsoever is done on the token, you will get what you sent.
+This token is saved with each request and is returned in the callback.
+No processing whatsoever is done on the token, you will get what you gave.
 This enables a user to keep track of the sent requests when receiving a response.

 Imagine an application that has several ModbusClients working; some for dedicated TCP Modbus servers, another for a RS485 RTU Modbus and another again to request different TCP servers.